miroapp/app-examples/examples/html-preview/README.md

 ### How to use the app

-This sample app shows how to use the Miro API to generate HTML pages from Miro boards.
+This app shows how to use the Miro API to generate HTML pages from Miro boards.
 This enables creating multi-page website mockups quickly.

 The initial screen prompts you to connect your Miro account.
 After signing in, you can see the list of boards under your team.